-- (7) It is the responsibility of the Senior Leadership Team to support the Head Teacher in the delivery and enforcement of the Behaviour Policy. - (8) The Senior Leadership Team must support colleagues on ensuring a consistent approach to following the structures of the Behaviour Policy. - (9) The Senior Leadership Team must provide sanctions at Stage 2 according to the expectations agreed. - (10) The Senior Leadership Team must take responsibility for any child whose behaviour is deemed inappropriate whilst they are in their care. - (11) The Senior Leadership Team must ensure that any consequence that has escalated to a stage of formal recording is carried out using CPOMs. - (12) The Senior Leadership Team has a responsibility to speak with parents when a child has demonstrated repeated inappropriate actions, working alongside them to create a short-term (2-day) Low Focus Plan.
+- (7) It is the responsibility of the Senior Leadership Team to support the Head Teacher in the delivery and enforcement of the Behaviour Policy. - (8) The Senior Leadership Team must support colleagues in ensuring a consistent approach to following the structures of the Behaviour Policy. - (9) The Senior Leadership Team must provide sanctions at Stage 2 according to the expectations agreed. - (10) The Senior Leadership Team must take responsibility for any child whose behaviour is deemed inappropriate whilst they are in their care. - (11) The Senior Leadership Team will monitor the time that a child remains with them as a consequence for reaching Stage 2 of the 'Consequence Procedures'. - (12) The Senior Leadership Team must ensure that any consequence that has escalated to a stage of formal recording is carried out using CPOMs.